 Keep XYWAV in a safe place to prevent abuse and misuse.
 Selling or giving away XYWAV may harm others, and is against the law.
 Tell your doctor if you have ever abused or been dependent on alcohol, prescription medicines, or street drugs.

 Anyone who takes XYWAV should not do anything that requires them to be fully awake or is dangerous, including driving a car, using heavy machinery, or flying an airplane, for at least 6 hours after taking XYWAV.
 Those activities should not be done until you know how XYWAV affects you or your child.

 XYWAV can cause serious side effects, including the following:

 - Breathing problems, including slower breathing, trouble breathing, and/or short periods of not breathing while sleeping (sleep apnea).
 People who already have breathing or lung problems have a higher chance of having breathing problems when they use XYWAV.

-- Mental health problems, including seeing or hearing things that are not real (hallucinations), unusual or disturbing thoughts (abnormal thinking), feeling anxious or upset, depression, thoughts of killing yourself or trying to kill yourself, increased tiredness, feelings of guilt or worthlessness, or difficulty concentrating.
+- Mental health problems, including confusion, seeing or hearing things that are not real (hallucinations), unusual or disturbing thoughts (abnormal thinking), feeling anxious or upset, depression, thoughts of killing yourself or trying to kill yourself, increased tiredness, feelings of guilt or worthlessness, or difficulty concentrating.
 Tell your doctor if you or your child have or had depression or have tried to harm yourself or themselves.
 Call your doctor right away if you have or your child has symptoms of mental health problems or a change in weight or appetite.

 - Sleepwalking.
 Sleepwalking can cause injuries.
 Call your doctor if you or your child starts sleepwalking.
 Your doctor should check you or your child.